FactoryBoy/factory_boy/docs/reference.rst

     >>> company.owner.language
     'fr'

-Obviously, this "follow parents" hability also handles overriding some attributes on call:
+Obviously, this "follow parents" ability also handles overriding some attributes on call:

 .. code-block:: pycon